hiroppy/sweetpack/README.md

 [![npm version](https://badge.fury.io/js/sweetpack.svg)](https://badge.fury.io/js/sweetpack)
 [![codecov](https://codecov.io/gh/abouthiroppy/sweetpack/branch/master/graph/badge.svg)](https://codecov.io/gh/abouthiroppy/sweetpack)

+## What's sweetpack?
+sweetpack helps you build your environment of webpack and babel.
 If you are building a simple application, let's enjoy using sweetpack!
 sweetpack hides all common settings of webpack and babel, you are not taking the time to write the configuration.

 ## Sample